qychai/qychai.github.io/_pages/cv.md

 Selected Work in Progress
 ======
-**Hope or Trap: Navigating the Dual Impact of Cotton Cultivation on Rural Girls’ Development**

-Joint with Fei Teng and Yuan Zhang
+**Hope or Trap: Navigating the Dual Impact of Cotton Cultivation on Rural Girls’ Development** (with Fei Teng and Yuan Zhang)
 <a href="javascript:void(0);" onclick="toggleAbstract()">Abstract</a>

 <div id="abstract4" style="display:none;">